intelsdi-x/swan/misc/snap-plugin-collector-specjbb/README.md

 # snap-plugin-collector-specjbb

-This is a collector plugin for swan which parses a [SPECjbb](https://www.spec.org/jbb2015/) standard output file and collects available latency metrics.
+This is a collector plugin for snap which parses a [SPECjbb](https://www.spec.org/jbb2015/) standard output file and collects available latency metrics.